Vaccinations in Pregnancy

-This table provides information on the most current Canadian vaccination guideline recommendations as of October 2018 based on guidelines from the SOGC, PHAC, and NACI.
+This table provides information on the most current Canadian vaccination guideline recommendations based on guidelines from the SOGC, PHAC, and NACI.
 Download the AOM’s RM Rx App for more information on the proper dosing, warnings and precautions, for each of these vaccines.

 Tdap vaccination should be offered to all pregnant people in every pregnancy, regardless of previous Tdap vaccination history, as a means of protecting the infant from pertussis.
 (2, 3)

 The National Advisory Council on Immunizations (NACI) recommends vaccination between 27 and 32 weeks (3); the SOGC recommends Tdap between 21 and 32 weeks.
 (2)

 Tdap vaccination in pregnancy is generally not covered by OHIP and is outside midwifery's scope of practice, necessitating a referral to a physician.
 The cost is covered by OHIP only when a client has not received a Tdap vaccine as an adult

 The SOGC recommends all pregnant people get vaccinated, regardless of trimester or chest/breastfeeding status in their Statement on COVID-19 vaccination in pregnancy.
 This aligns with NACI guidelines which recommend pregnant individuals receive a primary series and/or boosters.
 (4) Pregnant people can receive booster doses of COVID-19 vaccine three months after their last dose from the primary series.